PublicSoftTools

 6. Click Convert to GIF and wait for the WASM engine to process the clip.

-7. Preview the animated GIF, then click Download GIF.
+7. Preview the animated GIF on the page, then click Download GIF.

 Width and Frame Rate — Use Case Reference